M-Steve1/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move, moves all files beginning with an uppercase letter to the directory /tmp/u

 101-clean_emacs, this script deletes all the files in the current working directory that ends with ~

+102-tree, this script will create the directories welcome/, welcome/to/ and welcome/to/school in the current directory.